oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 }
 ```

-Then, I was able to get the Feign client to work by adding a couple of properties:
+Then, I was able to get the OpenFeign client to work by adding a couple of properties to enable OAuth:

 ```properties
 spring.cloud.openfeign.oauth2.enabled=true